josyb/test/test/README.md

 -blink

-a simple blinking led, editing num_led you can choose how many, form 2 to 8. only one requires a bit different pcf configuration
+a simple blinking led, editing num_led you can choose how many, form 1 to 8.

 -divisor